qifeikeji/obsidian-foldercanvas-plugin/README.md

 -   A filename for each new Canvas will be incremented if a Canvas file with the same name is found in the parent folder.
 -   If `Watch Canvas folder` is enabled, changes in the folder will be reflected in the latest Canvas file.
 -   If a Canvas file is renamed, `Watch Canvas folder` will work properly if `Canvas filename pattern` is updated to match the new name.
+-   If a heading is selected in `Narrow to heading`, all nodes will display content under the chosen heading.
+If a node does not contain the selected heading, the setting will be ignored, and the full content will be shown.
+Create a new Canvas file for the changes to take effect.

 ![Folder Canvas Settings](/src/public/data/foldercanvas-watch.png)